nlaratta/indicator-bot/README.md

 # Crypto Indicator Swing Bot (Kucoin) #
 Swing trading bot that attempts to capitalize on short term reversal events using the MACD indicator.

+Currently requires that you already have an open position in your desired trading pair.

 ## Strategy ##

 - Sells if MACD crosses below the MACD signal line.